IvanBuccella/parallel-schelling-s-model-of-segregation/README.md

 ## Introduction

 This algorithm uses a parallel programming approach, by exploiting distributed memory, for solving Schelling's model of segregation.
-Its behaviour allows to satisfy all the agents into the grid in less time than usual by exploiting the concurrent execution over more processors or nodes.
+Its behavior allows to satisfy all the agents into the grid in less time than usual by exploiting the concurrent execution over more processors or nodes.

 ## The problem

 In 1971, the American economist Thomas Schelling created an agent-based model that suggested inadvertent behavior might also contribute to segregation.
-His model of segregation showed that even when individuals (or "agents") didn't mind being surrounded or living by agents of a different race or economic background, they would still choose to segregate themselves from other agents over time!
+His model of segregation shown that even when individuals (or "agents") didn't mind being surrounded or living by agents of a different race or economic background, they would still choose to segregate themselves from other agents over time!
 Although the model is quite simple, it provides a fascinating look at how individuals might self-segregate, even when they have no explicit desire to do so.

 The problem's to create a simulation of Schelling's model by using a parallel programming approach, by exploiting distributed memory.